raspberrypilearning/next-customer-please/en/step_6.md

 If you are in a club, why not share your project with friends?

 If you are logged in on Scratch you can create a studio and add your **Next customer please!** project.
-You can also add your friend's **Next customer please!** projects to create a mall of different shops and buisnesses.
+You can also add your friend's **Next customer please!** projects to create a mall of different shops and businesses.

 --- collapse ---